averyhiebert/groundstation/readme.md

 ## Calibration:

-There is some timing error inherent in each sdr stick.
-You can find this value using the open-source "Kalibrate" tool, and then use it for the "-p" option when running rtl\_fm.
-If you don't use an accurate "-p" value, you'll still be able to hear regular FM radio stations just fine, but you might have trouble decoding APRS.
+The `rtl_fm` software can take a "-p" flag to correct for some minor imperfections in the SDR stick.
+This has no real effect when listening to regular FM radio stations, and I'm not sure to what extent it affects attempts to decode APRS.
+If you are having trouble getting APRS decoding to work, this might be something to look into.

-Running `rtl_test -p` and waiting for several minutes should suffice for finding an accurate ppm error value.
+You can find a "-p" value for your SDR stick by running `rtl_test -p` and waiting for several minutes.

 ## Licensing: